cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/content/whats-open-data.md

 ## Regional Stay Home Order tiers

-The Regional Stay Home Order triggered when a region fell below 15% ICU beds available.
+The Regional Stay Home Order was triggered when a region fell below 15% ICU beds available.
 This resulted in counties being put into a new status outside of the regular Blueprint tiers.
 The Regional Stay Home Order is no longer in effect, but the process for moving a region under the Order in the what's open search is as follows:

 To update the activities allowed in all counties in that region, go to the [RSHO post](https://as-go-covid19-d-001.azurewebsites.net/wp-admin/post.php?post=7402&action=edit) in WordPress and add the region name.
 You need the exact region name, which can be found by searching on one of the affected counties in the what’s open search and checking its tile.

 ![Example of county with region](https://cagov.github.io/covid19.ca.gov-site-eng-playbook/content/images/region-example.jpg)

-* Once the region is added to this post and published, the what’s open search will return RSHO activity data for the counties in that region.
+Once the region is added to this post and published, the what’s open search will return RSHO activity data for the counties in that region.